bendcarmen/query-builder/README.md

 * Responsive for mobile.
 * Allow a term to be negated '!'
 * Allow for groups to be deleted
-* Allow for gropus to be negated '!'
+* Allow for groups to be negated '!'

 ### Feature Considerations
 * add toggle to 'AND' and 'OR' operators